Mödling: History

 Even in these times, Mödling grew grapes; after Langenlois, it was the largest grape-growing community in Lower Austria.

 In 1343, Duke Albrecht II granted the rights of a market town to Mödling.

 In 1529, the Ottomans devastated Mödling for the first time during their first siege of Vienna.
 In 1679, many citizens died of the Black Death.
 When the Ottomans came again in 1683, almost all the citizens of Mödling were killed.
 The second epidemic of the Black Death only brought death to 22 inhabitants, hence the survivors built the monument of the Holy Trinity (Dreifaltigkeits- or Pestsäule) at the Freiheitsplatz.

-In the early 19th century, Ludwig van Beethoven often visited his favorite pub, the Three Ravens, in Mödling.
+In the early 19th century, Ludwig van Beethoven often visited his favorite pub, the Two Ravens (now defunct) in Mödling.

 Arnold Schoenberg lived in Mödling between 1918 and 1925, and invented his twelve-tone technique of composition there.

 On 18 November 1875, Mödling was designated a city.

 From 1883 to 1932, Mödling was the starting point of the Mödling and Hinterbrühl Tram, Austria's first electric railway and world's first long-lasting tram with overhead lines.

 In 1938, after the Anschluss with Nazi Germany, Mödling was incorporated into the newly formed 24th District of Vienna.
 In 1954, it became once again a part of Lower Austria.

 On May 30, 2023, 3 people were killed by fire at the local hospital.